 Chilli powder – depending on how spicy you like it

 - Add the oil, chopped onion and chopped red pepper to a large frying pan / wok along with one chicken stock cube, cumin, chilli powder and paprika and heat on high for 2-3 minutes.

 - Add 2 cups of rice (you can use normal coffee cups if you like, it’s just so you know how much water to add in) and 4 cups of boiling water along with the other chicken stock cube and the tumeric.

 - Bring to the boil and them simmer until all of the water is absorbed which is usually around 20 minutes.
 You’ll need to stir it regularly at first and in the latter stage, you’ll need to pretty much stay with it as it sticks to the bottom of the pan and burns very easily.

-Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address to the box on the top right of this page and hitting subscribe.
-You can also follow me on BlogLovin and I’d love to see you over on my Facebook page, or over at Yummly and on Instagram.
+Don’t miss out on future posts like this – receive updates directly to your inbox by email by adding your email address to the box on the bottom right of this page and hitting subscribe.
+I’d love to see you joining our fantastic little Facebook Group or following along on Instagram and Pinterest too.
+If you want to find out more about me then the best place to that is over on my other blog, The Diary of a Frugal Family.